British consumers hampered by rising prices ahead of Brexit talks

 Kantar Worldpanel said grocery price inflation jumped to 1.4 per cent for the 12 weeks to Feb.
 26, from 0.7 per cent in the 12 weeks to Jan.
 29.

-The BoE is watching closely to see if households rein their spending as it weighs up whether the economy needs more monetary stimulus to spur demand or an interest rate hike to curb inflation.
+The BoE is watching closely to see if households reduce their spending as it weighs up whether the economy needs more monetary stimulus to spur demand or an interest rate hike to curb inflation.

 Mortgage lender Halifax also reported signs of a squeeze on consumers as annual house price growth cooled to 5.1 per cent in the three months to February, the weakest rise since July 2013.